 If you’re new to the field, there are certifications that will help familiarize you with the basics of the job, like CompTIA Fundamentals+, or if you’re more experienced and want a cert that’s got more meat to it, CompTIA A+ is a solid start.

 If you’re looking for systems administrator jobs in Pennsylvania, you’ve got a lot of places to try out – but starting in the major cities would be a good start.
 Mechanicsburg, Elkins Park and Reading all have thousands of jobs that a systems administrator may be eligible for, and even smaller cities like Erie and Easton have several hundred between them as well.

 Pennsylvania’s economy supports many different industries, and companies throughout the state are invested across many of those industries.
 Business analyst is our No. 5 IT job in Pennsylvania because of how many opportunities there are for trained IT professionals to live in those places where industries collide.

-Analysts who can diagnose errors, identify opportunities and suggest courses of action for Pennsylvania’s many companies are in high demand, particularly in Philadelphia, Pittsburgh and Harrisburg.
+Analysts who can diagnose Kills, identify opportunities and suggest courses of action for Pennsylvania’s many companies are in high demand, particularly in Philadelphia, Pittsburgh and Harrisburg.

 4. Systems Engineer

 For most companies in Pennsylvania, their technological need is quite a bit more than just buying enough computers with Windows pre-installed.
 Many companies need systems engineers who understand what a business needs to accomplish, who in the company does that work, what technology they’ll need to do it, and how to implement that entire solution.